Evaz: Education

+Schools

-Evaz is one of the few towns in Fars to aggressively develop its academic infrastructure.
+Evaz is one of the few cities in Fars province to aggressively develop its academic infrastructure.
 In 2011, there were four kindergartens, ten elementary schools, eight secondary schools and six high schools in Evaz.

 It is well known that the people of Evaz have the highest rate of education per capita amongst their fellow Larestani counterparts.

-Higher Education
+Universities

 Evaz houses a branch of Payame Noor University as well as the Islamic Azad University.
 Due to lack of financial resources and support in the region, several philanthropic families have privately provided financial aid for 'Payame Noor University' in an effort to create opportunities for residents.